folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The underlying is that
 problem global types only have meaning with respect to their projection into local types.
-If a global type cannot be projected - even though it is gramatically valid - it has no meaning.
+If a global type cannot be projected - even though it is grammatically valid - it has no meaning.
-A simple projection disallows many (gramatically valid) global types and implementations.
+A simple projection disallows many (grammatically valid) global types and implementations.
 A more sophisticated projection allows more global types, but with the associated cost of more dummy communications.

 \begin{figure}[]